zekebarger/AccuSleePy/README.md

 ## Changelog

+- 0.7.0: More settings can be configured in the UI
 - 0.6.0: Confidence scores can now be displayed and saved.
 Retraining your models is recommended since the new calibration feature will make the confidence scores more accurate.
 - 0.5.0: Performance improvements